Carbon-Farm-Network/Requirements-Doc/Recipes.md

 ## hREA

 This needs to be added to hREA, including the graphql api.
-Figure out the technical part.
-Dec '24: Here is the current VF model (blue is new).
+(Dec '24: Here is the current VF model (blue is new).
+But also see notes on the old diagram below.)

 ![recipe-uml](https://github.com/user-attachments/assets/ec26d885-b515-45f4-ad5f-da7cf0cb8a47)